 Chateau Pavie Vineyards, Terroir, Grapes, Winemaking

-Gerard Perse replanted much of the Chateau Pavie vineyards in 1998.
-Today, the vineyard is planted to 60% Merlot, 25% Cabernet Franc and 15% Cabernet Sauvignon.
+The 50-hectare St. Emilion vineyard of Chateau Pavie is planted with 50% Merlot, 30% Cabernet Franc and 20% Cabernet Sauvignon.
 This represents a change in the vineyard with less Merlot and more Cabernet Franc.
 In addition to replanting, trellis wires throughout the vineyard were raised in order to increase the vines’ foliage.

 The Chateau Pavie vineyard is farmed using sustainable, vineyard management techniques.
 Part of the goal at Chateau Pavie is to produce wine from ripe grapes and low yields.
 70% of the vineyard is farmed using organic methods.
 It is the goal of the estate to become 100% organic.

-Serving and Decanting Chateau Pavie with Wine and Food Pairings
+Serving Chateau Pavie with Wine and Food Pairings

 The wine of Chateau Pavie sparks debates.
-Hopefully they are fun debates, but with wine involved, I’ve seen a few conversation become rather heated!
+Hopefully, they are fun debates, but with wine involved, I’ve seen a few conversations become rather heated!
 Some tasters love the wine.
 Count me in that group.
 It is a favorite wine of Robert Parker.
 Other consumers do not enjoy the wine and prefer when it was made in a less ripe, thinner, less concentrated style.

 Château Pavie Wine Tasting Notes